pulumi/docs/content/docs/intro/languages/dotnet.md

 Pulumi can deploy infrastructure using GitHub Actions, making Git-driven deployments of your infrastructure as code straightforward.
 To learn more, [see the Pulumi GitHub Actions user guide]({{< relref "/docs/guides/continuous-delivery/github-actions" >}}).

-There is also a Pulumi GitHub App that integrates with Pull Requests so that you get previews of deployments before they are merged inline in your PRs where it's easy to comment and collaborate.
-[Read more here about how to install this app into your organization]({{< relref "/docs/guides/continuous-delivery/github-app" >}}).
+There is also a [Pulumi GitHub App]({{< relref "/docs/guides/continuous-delivery/github-app" >}}) that integrates with Pull Requests so that you get previews of deployments before they are merged inline in your PRs where it's easy to comment and collaborate.

 ### Other CI/CD Integrations

-If you don't use Azure DevOps or GitHub Actions, Pulumi also supports a number of other CI/CD integrations.
-For a complete list, [go here]({{< relref "/docs/guides/continuous-delivery" >}}).
+If you don't use Azure DevOps or GitHub Actions, Pulumi also supports a number of other [CI/CD integrations]({{< relref "/docs/guides/continuous-delivery" >}}).